British Pakistanis: Sports

+Cricket

 The expansion of the British Empire led to cricket being played overseas.
-Cricket is a core part of Pakistani sporting culture and is often played by British Pakistanis for leisure and recreation.
-Aftab Habib, Usman Afzaal, Kabir Ali, Owais Shah, Sajid Mahmood, Adil Rashid, Amjad Khan, Ajmal Shahzad, Moeen Ali, Zafar Ansari and Saqib Mahmood have played cricket for England.
+Aftab Habib, Usman Afzaal, Kabir Ali, Owais Shah, Sajid Mahmood, Adil Rashid, Amjad Khan, Ajmal Shahzad, Moeen Ali, Zafar Ansari, Saqib Mahmood, Rehan Ahmed and Shoaib Bashir are Pakistani-origin sportspeople who have played cricket for England.
 Similarly, Asim Butt, Omer Hussain, Majid Haq, Qasim Sheikh and Moneeb Iqbal have represented Scotland.
-Prior to playing for England, Amjad Khan represented Denmark, the country of his birth.
 Imad Wasim became the first Welsh-born cricketer to represent Pakistan.
-Former Pakistani cricketer Azhar Mahmood moved his career to England and became a naturalised British citizen.
+A number of former Pakistani cricketers have pursued professional cricket in England, and in the course of doing so, attained British citizenship or residency; they include Azhar Mahmood, Mohammad Akram, Mushtaq Ahmed, Saqlain Mushtaq, Junaid Khan, Zafar Gohar, and Mohammad Amir.
 There are several other British Pakistanis, as well as cricketers from Pakistan, who play English county cricket.

 Many young British Pakistanis find it difficult to make their way to the highest level of playing for England, despite much talent around the country.
 Many concerns about this have been documented although the number of British Pakistanis making progress in representing England is on the rise.

 The Pakistan national cricket team enjoys a substantial following among British Pakistanis, with the level of support translating to the equivalent of a home advantage whenever the team tours the UK.
 The "Stani Army" is a group consisting of British Pakistanis who follow the team, especially when they play in the UK.
 The Stani Army is seen as the "rival" fan club to India's "Bharat Army".
 England and Pakistan share a long cricketing relationship, often characterised by rivalries.

+Football

-Football is also widely followed and played by many young British Pakistanis (see British Asians in association football).
+Football is also widely followed and played by many young British Pakistanis.
+Masood Fakhri was the first player from South Asia to play in England, where he played for Bradford City before retiring.
 Many players on the Pakistan national football team are British-born Pakistanis who became eligible to represent the country because of their Pakistani heritage.
-Zesh Rehman is a football defender who played briefly for Fulham F.C., becoming the first British Asian to play in the Premier League, before also playing for the English national U-18, U-19 and U-20 football teams until eventually opting for Pakistan.
-Other notable British Pakistani footballers include Adnan Ahmed, Amjad Iqbal, Atif Bashir, Kashif Siddiqi, Reis Ashraf, Shabir Khan, Otis Khan, Adil Nabi, Samir Nabi and Easah Suliman.
+Zesh Rehman played briefly for Fulham, becoming the first British Asian to play in the Premier League, before also playing for the English youth national teams until eventually opting for Pakistan.
+Easah Suliman became the first player of Asian heritage to captain an England football side, having done so at Under-16, Under-17 and Under-19 levels, until eventually opting for Pakistan at senior level.
+Suliman played every game at centre back in the England Under-19s victorious UEFA European Under-19 Championship campaign in July 2017, scoring the opening goal in England's 2–1 final victory over Portugal.

+Zidane Iqbal made his first-team debut for Manchester United on 8 December 2021 as an 89th-minute substitute in a Champions League match against Young Boys.
+Thus, he became the first British-born South Asian to play for the senior club, and the first ever British South Asian to play in the Champions League.

+Other notable British Pakistani footballers include Adnan Ahmed, Atif Bashir, Otis Khan, Adil Nabi, Rahis Nabi and Harun Hamid.